RibeiroGroup/Tutorials/3_TavisCummings/instructions.md

 $$\Large \hat{H}\_{LM} = -i\sum_k g_{kM}(\hat{a}_k\hat{\sigma}^+   - \hat{a}_k^\dagger\hat{\sigma}^- + \hat{a}_k\hat{\sigma}^-   - \hat{a}_k^\dagger\hat{\sigma}^+) $$

-In the first term a photon is annihilated as a molecule is excited.
+In the first term, a photon is annihilated as a molecule is excited.
 Thus, it can be linked to the absorption process.
-Similarly, the second term involves the deexcitation of a molecule following the creation of a photon.
-This can be see as emission.
+Similarly, the second term can represent emission where the deexcitation of a molecule is followed by the creation of a photon.
 However, the last two terms lack a simple interpretation, as they are pairs of raising or lowering operators.
 Another traditional approximation is to neglect those terms, as they are not "energy conserving".
-This argument is slightly misleading since energy must conserved even if those terms are included.
-As it turns out, neglecting these terms is equivalent to the Rotating Wave Approximation (RWA) discussed on the [previous project](../2_RabiOscillations/b_rwa_analytical.md).
+This argument is slightly misleading since energy must be conserved even if those terms are included.
+As it turns out, neglecting these terms is equivalent to the Rotating Wave Approximation (RWA) discussed in the [previous project](../2_RabiOscillations/b_rwa_analytical.md).
 To understand this, let us compute a matrix element arising from $\hat{a}_k\hat{\sigma}^+$ and compare to $\hat{a}_k^\dagger\hat{\sigma}^+$

 $$\Large \langle\psi_1|\hat{a}_k\hat{\sigma}^+|n,g\rangle\qquad
 \langle\psi_2|\hat{a}_k^\dagger\hat{\sigma}^+|n,g\rangle $$

 where $|n,g\rangle$ represents a state with $n$ photons in a mode $k$ and a molecule in its ground state.
-In the Schrödinger picture, this includes a time dependent phase that here we must write explicitly
+In the Schrödinger picture, this includes a time-dependent phase that here we must write explicitly

 $$\Large |n,g\rangle \rightarrow e^{in\omega_k t} |n,g\rangle$$

 $$\Large |n,e\rangle \rightarrow e^{i(n\omega_k + \omega_{M})t} |n,e\rangle$$

 where we assume the energy of the molecular ground state is zero and the energy of the excited states is $\hbar \omega_{M}$.
-In order yield a non zero matrix element, we must have
+In order to yield a non-zero matrix element, we must have

 $$\Large \langle\psi_1| =  \langle e, n-1| \rightarrow \langle e, n-1|e^{-i((n-1)\omega_k + \omega_{M})t}$$